Byron1z/azure-network-protocols-B1z/README.md

   Let's try this method and Observe the DHCP traffic appearing in Wireshark.

   Here's a Script to Run in PowerShell as Admin.

-  Open Notepad.
-Type
+  Open Notepad, Type

   - ipconfig /release
   - ipconfig /renew

-  Save Script in ProgramData as a ".bat" extension (not .txt).
-You could name the file "dhcp.bat" for convenience.
+  Save the Script in ProgramData as a file with a ".bat" extension (Not ".txt").
+For convenience, you could name the file "dhcp.bat."

   Go to PowerShell as Admin, cd (Change Directory) to "c:\programdata"